oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data-ocw.md

 In Data Discovery, you can select the sensitive types that you want to discover in your target database.
 Data Discovery then generates a sensitive data model that lists sensitive columns in your target database.

-1. Return to the browser tab for Oracle Data Safe.
+1. Make sure that you are on the browser tab for Oracle Data Safe.
 If needed, sign in again.

 2. In the breadcrumb at the top of the page, click **Data Safe**.